 It's not a new thing that reading will increase your chances to fall asleep and it will also improve the quality of your sleep.
 1 year and a half ago, I started to read a few pages every evening while in bed.

 Not only my written English level is much better than it used to be, but it really helped me to relax and therefore to sleep through the entire night without waking up.
 If reading is not your cup of tea, try audiobooks.
 They are as effective as the actual book.
 I sometimes have itchy eyes in the evening so when I can't focus on a real book, I just listen to it.

 Wear something comfy or nothing at all

-According to experts, the best practice would be to be completely naked to let our skin breathe and our body to naturally adjust the temperature.
-My gynaecologist suggested that when I had recurrent thrush and it has been life changing for me!
+According to experts, the best practice would be to be completely naked to let our skin breathe and our body naturally adjusts the temperature.
+My gynaecologist suggested that when I had recurrent thrush and it has been life-changing for me!